**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 3. Can It Be Spelled Without Resorting to Google?

 If your audience can’t spell your name, they’ll struggle to find you online.
-Avoid overly complex or unconventional spellings that might confuse your primary customers.
+Avoid overly complex or unconventional spellings that might confuse your target audience.

 How to Keep It Spelling-Friendly